arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 Gulp is a full-featured, dependency-tracking build tool.
 It is similar to Make or [Shake](http://community.haskell.org/~ndm/shake/).

-Gulp is used over Pulp
-in a couple different cases.
+Gulp is used instead of Pulp in a couple different cases.
 The most common is when building a project that produces multiple JavaScript files as output.
 It is also used when you need to change build settings that Pulp does not provide access to.
+It is also helpful when you are adding PureScript code to an existing project or workflow.

 It seems like people using PureScript in production ([SlamData](#slamdata)) use Gulp almost exclusively.